HegdeShreyas14/CTF_writeups/v1tCTF2025/v1t.md

   `v1t{Ivey_Park}`

   ## Forgotten Inventory
-  - Searched for Iraq-US related csv
+  - Searched for Iraq-US,2007,Operation Freedom related csv
   - Found a description matching csv on wikileaks by asking AI to shortlist the files
   - Found the mail ID
  ### Flag: